bhujyo/WSS17BB/readme.md

 probability of obtaining each arXiv class given the different symbols that occur in a paper.
 In order to perform this task we will need to extract more information from our corpus, which is clearly the future step.

-### Early versions of project notebooks are available inside the "other notebooks" folder:
+### Early versions of project notebooks are available inside the "other notebooks" folder here: https://wolfr.am/mV68VBn7